encode/django-rest-framework/docs/api-guide/generic-views.md

 * `filter_backend` - The filter backend class that should be used for filtering the queryset.
 Defaults to the same value as the `FILTER_BACKEND` setting.
 * `allow_empty` - Determines if an empty list should successfully display zero results, or return a 404 response.
 Defaults to `True`, meaning empty lists will return sucessful `200 OK` responses, with zero results.
-* `model` - This shortcut may be used instead of setting either (or both) of the `queryset`/`serializer_class` attributes, although using the explicit style is generally preferred.
-If used instead of `serializer_class`, then then `DEFAULT_MODEL_SERIALIZER_CLASS` setting will determine the base serializer class.

 ### Methods